utkarsh2102/utkarsh2102.org/content/posts/foss-in-dec-20.md

 - [PR #1282](https://github.com/paper-trail-gem/paper_trail/pull/1282) for paper_trail, adding `RuboCop::Packaging` amongst other used extensions.
 - [Bug #978640](https://bugs.debian.org/978640) for nheko Debian package, reporting a crash, as a result of libfmt7 regression.

+#### Misc and Fun

+Besides squashing bugs and submitting patches, I did some other things as well!

+- Participated in my first [Advent of Code](https://adventofcode.com/) event! :)
+  Whilst it was indeed fun, I didn't really complete it.
+No reason, really.
+But I'll definitely come back stronger next year, heh! :)
+  All the solutions thus far could be found [here](https://github.com/utkarsh2102/AdventOfCode/).
+- Did a couple of reviews for some PRs and triaged some bugs here and there, meh.
+- Also did some cloud debugging, not so fun if you ask me, but cool enough to make me want to do it again! ^_^
+- Worked along with pollo, zigo, ehashman, rlb, et al for puppet and puppetserver in Debian.
+OMG, they're so lovely! <3
+- Ordered some interesting books to read January onward.
+New year resolution?
+Meh, not really.
+Or maybe.
+But nah.

 ---

 Until next time.